angie-chen55/angie-chen55.github.io/index.md

 </p>
 Hi!
 I'm a PhD student at NYU Center for Data Science in the [Machine Learning for Language](https://wp.nyu.edu/ml2/) group, advised by [Kyunghyun Cho](https://kyunghyuncho.me/).
 My research primarily focuses on understanding and improving how large language models (LLMs) learn from <b>online feedback</b> through the lens of <b>training dynamics</b>.
 Recently, I've also become interested in the use of <b>LLMs for biological applications</b>.

-I have worked as a student researcher at Google Research on [streaming models](https://arxiv.org/abs/2205.00620) and at Google Brain on [evolution with LLMs](https://arxiv.org/abs/2302.14838).
+I have worked as a PhD intern at Google Research on [streaming models](https://arxiv.org/abs/2205.00620), as a student researcher at Google Brain on [evolution with LLMs](https://arxiv.org/abs/2302.14838), and as a research intern at Prescient Design on LLMs for discrete sequence optimization.
 Prior to NYU, I worked as a SWE at Google and graduated with high honors from Princeton Computer Science.
 [Sebastian Seung](https://www.cs.princeton.edu/people/profile/sseung) advised my senior thesis at Princeton, for which I received an Outstanding Computer Science Thesis award.

 Outside of my research, I enjoy running and baking more pastries than I can feasibly eat.
 I also volunteer as a rape and domestic violence crisis counselor/victim advocate for the [NYC Crime Victims Treatment Center](https://www.cvtcnyc.org/) and a crisis counselor for [Crisis Text Line](https://www.crisistextline.org/).